 - Transferred the APS guardianship program to the Department of Aging and Disability Services.
-Final rules related to the DADS guardianship program will be published for adoption as of September 1, 2006. - Implemented a new APS risk assessment tool that improves the evaluation of a client's living condition, medical status, mental status, financial status, and social support system.
-An independent evaluation of the tool concluded that it is effective in identifying risk. - Hired all 89 newly appropriated APS staff, employed hiring specialists in each region, and instituted a pre-screening test and realistic job preview. - Assigned complex cases to experts in abuse, neglect, and exploitation. - Developed a performance management system that allows supervisors to generate daily reports that assist with monitoring caseloads and quality of casework. - Implemented new, comprehensive APS training that includes advanced training on mental health and self-neglect and emphasizes working with community organizations, law enforcement, and courts. - Provided tablet PCs and digital cameras to all direct delivery staff in the APS inhome and facility programs. - Launched a year-long public awareness campaign in May 2006, which included public service announcements and educational materials. - Hired APS community initiative specialists in each region to make civic connections and mobilize volunteers. - Made an education stipend available to all APS staff.
+Final rules related to the DADS guardianship program were adopted as of September 1, 2006. - Implemented a new APS risk assessment tool that improves the evaluation of a client's living condition, medical status, mental status, financial status, and social support system.
+An independent evaluation of the tool concluded that it is effective in identifying risk. - Employed hiring specialists in each region, instituted a pre-screening test for new applicants, and developed a realistic job preview for prospective applicants.
+This has resulted in attracting and hiring individuals more likely to be successful as an APS caseworker. - Developed a monthly hiring schedule for additional caseworker positions funded for fiscal year 2007. - Assigned complex cases to subject matter experts in abuse, neglect, and exploitation. - Developed a performance management system that allows for greatly improved supervisor monitoring and management of case quality, timeliness, and policy compliance and improves accountability throughout the program. - Implemented new, comprehensive APS training that includes advanced training on mental health and self-neglect and emphasizes working with community organizations, law enforcement, and courts. - Provided tablet PCs and digital cameras to all direct delivery staff in the APS in-home and facility programs. - Provided a Mobile Protective Services (MPS) application that allows direct delivery staff to document investigations in the field using the tablet PC regardless of wireless connectivity availability and automatically synchronize to the agency's primary system of record (Information Management Protecting Adults and Children in Texas IMPACT). - Launched a year-long public awareness campaign in May 2006, which included public service announcements and educational materials. - Hired APS community initiative specialists in each region to make civic connections and mobilize volunteers. - Made an education stipend available to all APS staff.
 The stipend encourages caseworkers to attain a higher level of education in APS-related fields and encourages workforce retention.